15 Key West Landmarks You Must Visit

 You can also see undisturbed shipwrecks from the 17th century, and diving around these wrecks is a popular activity.
 The ideal time to visit Key West to go snorkeling or diving is in spring due to the warm yet calm and clear waters.

-☂️ Join a tour to see Dry Tortugas National Park
+☂️ Visit Dry Tortugas National Park with an experience

 Fort Jefferson